DigitalNZ/supplejack/_posts/2021-12-20-authentication.md

 curl -H 'Authentication-Token: <API_KEY>' https://api.example.com/
 ```

-Depending on how your app is configured you'll need this API key or not.
+Depending on how your app is configured this authentication can control access to your resources/endpoints.
 A user/api key is attached to a role.
-The role defines what read/write actions you can do on every resources.
+The roles can define what read/write actions users can do on any resource.